petergridge/Irrigation-V5/README.md

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>

-The [custom card](https://github.com/petergridge/Irrigation-Card) will render the program options specified in the configuration and is also available in HACS.

 The driver for this project is to provide an easy-to-use interface for the gardener of the house.
 The goal is that once the initial configuration is done all the features can be modified using the custom lovelace card.

 This program is essentially a scheduling tool, one user has used this to schedule the running of his lawn mower, so the use is far broader than I anticipated.

 Watering can occur in an [ECO mode](#eco-feature) where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
-The wait and repeat configuration is optional.
+Great for pots.

 Supports watering by [time or volume](#time-or-volume-based-watering).